hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 I﻿n this YAML file, the *commonName* is set to a sample domain *'example.com'*.
 The *dnsNames* includes *'example.com'* and its subdomain *'nginx.example.com'*.

-Cert-manager supports generate wildcard certificates, e.g., using '*.example.com', which allows to secure multiple subdomains under a single certificate.
+Cert-manager supports t﻿he generation of wildcard certificates, e.g., using '*.example.com', which allows o﻿ne to secure multiple subdomains under a single certificate.
 Wildcard certificates cover all subdomains under the specified domain.
 You need to be cautious when using them, as they grant access to any subdomain matching the pattern.

 T﻿ype the following command to generate the certificate in the namespace *cfe-apps*: